Easy Homemade Vegan Tiramisu (No Cashews, No Tofu!)

 Instructions

-- Prep: Preheat the oven to 390F and line two baking sheets with parchment paper.
+- Make the ladyfingers next. : Preheat the oven to 390F and line two baking sheets with parchment paper.
 Measure out the ingredients for the ladyfingers first.

 - Bake the ladyfingers: Place the baking sheet into the oven to bake for 12 minutes.
 They’ll be lightly golden.
 For crispier cookies, bake for another 2 minutes.
 Ten remove from the oven and set aside.
 Set the ladyfingers aside to cool completely.
 They’re even better if used the following day.

-- Prepare the mascarpone cream: In a large bowl, cream together the vegan mascarpone, vegan butter, powdered sugar, vanilla extract, and sea salt until creamy and combined.
+- Prepare the mascarpone cream: In the large chilled bowl, cream the vegan heavy cream until you reach stiff peaks, about 4-5 minutes.
+Then add in the powdered sugar, additional cornstarch, vanilla extract, and vanilla bean paste, and cream again until creamy and combined.
+Finally, spoon in the chilled mascarpone cheese, and cream again until fluffy and combined.
 Set aside covered and in the fridge for when you’re ready to assemble.

 - Assembly: brew the espresso and make sure you have a 6×9″ or 8×8″ baking pan.
 Remove the mascarpone from the fridge.
 Dip one ladyfinger into the espresso, and be careful not to soak it too much.
 Just make sure it’s entirely covered in the espresso.
 Remove the ladyfinger from the espresso and place in the dish.
 Repeat with the half of the ladyfingers until the first layer is complete.
 You’ll have half for the second layer.
 Spoon half of the mascarpone on top of the first layer of lady fingers.
 Repeat for the second layer, dipping the ladyfingers into the espresso, topping with mascarpone.